 Contracts, federal grant flow-down, or non-federal grants: The award will require approval from the sponsor to ensure costs prior to the performance start date will be allowed.
 The PI will need to complete an At-Risk Project Request Form and then contact your Grant or Contract Officer to request approval.

 Pre-award costs are limited to 25% of the anticipated award amount and for a period of 90 days.
-A non-Fund 30 Department SpeedType is required to which charges can be transferred in the event that the award is not issued.
+A non-Fund 30 Department SpeedType is required to determine which charges can be transferred in the event that the award is not issued.

 Without setting up an at-risk award account, the PI will have to wait for the agreement to be reviewed, accepted, signed and sent through InfoEd and OCG to Sponsored Projects Accounting (SPA) in order for a SpeedType to be set up.